 As a practicing clinician with a busy and sought-after obstetrics practice, what inspired you to write a book?

-There’s an ocean of information these days and I was meeting so many newly pregnant women who felt lost.
+There's an ocean of information these days and I was meeting so many newly pregnant women who felt lost.
+There are so many rules of pregnancy outlined from different sources, but which way is the right way?
 Dr. Simone and I wanted to create a source with real information in small pieces that is easy to act on.
 Danielle Claro, our co-author, helped us find the words.
 We wrote a guide to highlight pearls like “take sleep like a vitamin” or “eat clean” or “think of the birth plan as a wish list” We hope our book is calming and encourages joy.

 Who did you write this book for?